2ndQuadrant/pglogical/README.md

 See http://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY for details on replica identity.

+`REPLICA IDENTITY FULL` is not yet supported by pglogical.
+A `PRIMARY KEY` is required on tables that need to be added to the replication set.

 ### Only one unique index/constraint/PK

 If more than one upstream is configured or the downstream accepts local writes